Guidelines To Writing Abstract For Project

-Within these few words, point out in clear terms the overall purpose of the study and the research problem(s) you investigated, the basic design of the study, major findings or trends found as a result of your analysis.
-This key information must be included to grab attention and make a good first impression to someone who may want to examine your work either on paper or through electronic means.
+Within these few words, point out in clear terms the overall purpose of the study and the research problem(s) you investigated, the basic design of the study, and major findings or trends found as a result of your analysis.
+This key information must be included to grab attention and make a good first impression on someone who may want to examine your work either on paper or through electronic means.

-Formatting Abstract For A Research Paper
+Formatting Abstract For A project

 - Pick out the major objectives/hypotheses and conclusions from your Introduction and Conclusion sections.